WieeRd/questionable/README.md

 Learn more at <https://dontasktoask.com/>

-## 2. Describe the Goal, not the Step
+## 2. Describe the Goal, Not the Step

 You have problem X, your solution Y failed.